Following a healthy diet has many benefits, including building strong bones, protecting the heart, preventing disease, and boosting mood.

 - prevent or delay complications of diabetes

-It is essential for people with diabetes to limit their intake of foods with added sugar and salt.
-It is also best to avoid fried foods high in saturated and trans fats.
+It is vital for people with diabetes to limit their intake of foods with added sugar and salt.
+They should also consider avoiding fried foods high in saturated and trans fats.

 - canned fish with bones

-Magnesium is abundant in many foods, and the best sources are leafy green vegetables, nuts, seeds, and whole grains.
+Magnesium is abundant in many foods, and some of the

 A variety of factors, including sleep apnea, can disrupt sleep patterns.

-There are plenty of small, positive ways to improve the diet, including:
+There are plenty of small ways to improve a person’s diet, including:

-- swapping soft drinks for water and herbal tea
+- swapping soft drinks for water or herbal tea

-- avoiding processed meats, which are high in salt and may increase the risk of colon cancer
+- limiting red and processed meats, which are high in salt and may increase the risk of colon cancer

-- eating more lean protein, which can be found in eggs, tofu, fish, and nuts
+- eating more lean protein, which people can find in eggs, tofu, fish, and nuts

-A person may also benefit from taking a cooking class, and learning how to incorporate more vegetables into meals.
+A person may also benefit from taking a cooking class and learning how to incorporate more vegetables into their meals.

-A doctor or dietitian can also provide tips on eating a more healthful diet.
+A doctor or dietitian can provide further tips for eating a more healthy diet.